How to repair loose railings or replace damaged railings

 Deck railings add beauty to your patio but they also provide safety for your family and guests.
 With time, they too wear out because of exposure to different weather conditions.
 The expansion and contraction on the joints which occurs when the weather gets hot or cold result in loosening of these joints.
+So eventually you will need to repair loose railings, or replace damaged railings.

 If your family tends to lean on the rails you’ll find that with time they become loose.
 They are not really designed to absorb pressure constantly but rather to act as a barrier.
 Thus one easy way to maintain the railings is to stop people from leaning on them.